One-state solution: One-state debate since 2009

+In 2013, professor Ian Lustick, who had worked in the State Department, wrote in The New York Times that the "fantasy" of a two-state negotiation based on little more than a slogan (“two states for two peoples”) prevented people from taking action toward something that might work.
+Lustick argued that people who assume Israel will persist as a Zionist project should consider how quickly the Soviet, Pahlavi Iranian, apartheid South African, Baathist Iraqi and Yugoslavian states unraveled.
+Lustick concludes that while two real states may one day arise or one state may be the route to eventual Palestinian independence, either would have to arise organically and not without "painful stalemates that lead each party to conclude that time is not on their side."

 Support for a one-state solution is increasing as Palestinians, frustrated by lack of progress in negotiations aiming to establish the two-state solution, increasingly see the one-state solution as an alternative way forward.
 In 2016, then-U.S. Vice President Joe Biden said that due to expanding settlements, an eventual "one-state reality" was the most likely outcome.

 In a 2021 survey of experts on the Middle East, 59 percent described the current situation as "a one-state reality akin to apartheid" and an additional 7 percent "one-state reality with inequality, but not akin to apartheid".
 If a two-state solution is not achieved, 77 percent predict "a one-state reality akin to apartheid" and 17 percent "one-state reality with increasing inequality, but not akin to apartheid"; just 1 percent think a binational state with equal rights for all inhabitants is likely.
 52 percent say that the two-state solution is no longer possible.

+In June 2025, New York City mayoral candidate Zohran Mamdani asserted that Israel should exist as a state with "equal rights for all."
+Commentators have interepreted his position as implying an opposition to apartheid law and segregation, ethnocratic policy and racial or religious supremacy, and occupation or other similar structures.
+Both supporters and critics have described his position as one in favor of a single, multiethnic democratic state.